planetmint/planetmint/docs/root/source/contributing/dev-setup-coding-and-contribution-process/write-code.rst

 Do you want to write code to resolve an open issue (bug)?
 Which one?

-Do you want to implement a Planetmint Enhancement Proposal (PEP)?
+Do you want to implement a Planetmint Refinement Proposal (PRP)?
 Which one?

 You should know why you want to write code before you go any farther.